zeek/zeek-docs/doc/scripts/policy/protocols/ssl/decryption.zeek.rst

    This event can be triggered, e.g., via Broker to add known secrets to the TLS secret database.

-   :client_random: client random for which the secret is set
+   :param client_random: client random for which the secret is set

-   :secrets: derived TLS secrets material
+   :param secrets: derived TLS secrets material